morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 and makes it possible to use all the existing third party libraries.
 This may seem like a detail, but I think that has played/will play a significant role in the adoption of the language.
-And finally something that has more to do with my personnal experience: due to the "inpute" nature of the language, the edges of the program, where all the "badness happens" (side-effects), seem to be implemented in a much more natural way than they would be in Haskell (but that's probably because I don't have enough experience with Monads yet).
+And finally something that has more to do with my personnal experience: due to the "inpure" nature of the language, the edges of the program, where all the "badness" happens (side-effects), seem to be implemented in a much more natural way than they would be in Haskell (but that's probably because I don't have enough experience with Monads yet).